-I'm an artist and illustrator living in Chester, North West England where I work from my home studio.
+I've been an artist and illustrator for over thirty years.
+Born South of London, but I now live in Chester, North West England, and work from my home studio.

-Every day I get to do what I love, drawing, painting and snipping away to my heart's content.
+Every day I get to do what I love, I draw, paint and snip away to my heart's content.

-It's my dream job and a constant dance between me, my muse and my medium, which gives me a great feeling of freedom, of being in the moment.
+It's my dream job and a constant dance between me, my muse and my medium, which gives me a great feeling of freedom.

 What your favourite medium?

 My all time favourite tool is a dip pen because of the impact it has on my line work, I'm never totally in control, which leads to serendipitous moments of pure joy, I also love big words — dictionaries are fun!

 My favourites are Winsor & Newton and Daler Rowney Artists quality.

 What is your favourite colour?

 Prussian blue, it's so versatile, like Indigo.
 I also adore Windsor and Newton's Payne's Gray, it has a very blue cast and is incredibly useful.